CCS Checker AU

 Frequently Asked Questions

-No. The exemption reduces the tax cost of salary packaging an EV.
+No. The discount reduces the tax cost of salary packaging an EV.
 However, it does not automatically exclude the benefit from all income-tested government payments.
 CCS assessment is separate and focuses on income reporting, not tax payable.

 What is Reportable Fringe Benefits Amount (RFBA)?